 Learning and development opportunities in the workplace can have a significant impact on employee motivation and engagement.
 While it may seem that experience leads to increased efficiency, in reality, stagnation and boredom can set in when employees are not challenged or given opportunities to grow.

 Make sure that your leaders understand the importance of regular discussions with employees about their plans and ambitions for personal growth and professional development.
 These insights should inform each employee’s role definitions and goal setting whenever possible.
 Development discussions or even 1-1 calls can be a good place to ensure that team leads understand properly where their employees would like to grow.

-Teamspective’s Smart 360 Feedback solution lowers the threshold for employees to talk about their needs.
+Teamspective’s Feedback & 360 Evaluations solution lowers the threshold for employees to talk about their needs.
 Written feedback can help employees articulate their ambitions clearer as well as act as a conversation starter.

 Employees don’t always talk openly about what bothers them – least of all the ones low on motivation.
 Additionally, low psychological safety can raise the threshold to bring up issues.

 Hence, in order to understand how your employees overall feel about their jobs, the rate of learning, the clarity of their goals, and the feedback they are getting, they need to have an anonymous way to share their thoughts and feelings.
 Make sure that it is so easy and interactive that there is no excuse to skip responding.